Exactness property of Breuil-Kisin functors and Bloch-Kato Selmer groups: Exactness Results

 Actually, Corollary 2.3.5 in \cite{Iovita/Marmora} implies the existence and the injectivity of the map, since $T_{\st}$ is an exact equivalence, but considering that any quasi-inverse of $T_{\st}$ is not exact, as we have seen in Corollary \ref{cor:non-exactness}, for the surjectivity we need Theorem \ref{Th:isomorphism_ext}. \end{remark}

 The same argument as in the proof of Theorem~\ref{Th:isomorphism_ext} also applies in the context of Kisin modules, only starting directly from Theorem~\ref{thm:ExactKisinModules} instead of Corollary~\ref{cor:ExactBreuilModules}.
-As in Introduction (Theorem~\ref{thm:CohomologyKisin}), we formulate these consequences explicitly in the case of Kisin $G_K$-modules.
+As mentioned in the introduction (see Remark \eqref{RemarkIntro2} after Theorem \ref{thm:MainThmBreuil}), we formulate these consequences explicitly in the case of Kisin $G_K$-modules.

 \begin{theorem} Fix an integer $r \geq 0$. \begin{enumerate} \item For every $T \in \Rep_{\ZZ_p, \st}^{[0, r]}(G_K),$ we have \item For every $T \in \Rep_{\ZZ_p, \cris}^{[0, r]}(G_K),$ we have \end{enumerate} \end{theorem}